Strategy · two knights · shrinking board

 • Single — one match, casual play.
 No leaderboard or personal-best record.

 • Speed — Streak with a 10-second per-move clock.
-Running out of time = loss.
+Run out of time and you lose.

 Ruleset